QuizMasterInc/QuizMaster/DATABASE_SCHEMA.md

 	title: "string", // Used in UI display
 	description: "string", // Used in UI display
 	category: "string", // Used for categorization
-	tags: "array", // Used for filtering
+	tags: "array", // Used for filtering (MIGRATED: converted from string to array)
 	difficulty: "easy | medium | hard", // Used for display
 	isPublic: "boolean", // Used for visibility control
 	allowCopying: "boolean", // Used in services